hpcleuven/iRODS-User-Training/07_Rules_Handson_User-Training.md

 *Prerequisites:*
 *-A VSC account (or your own iRODS environment)*
-*- Basic knowledge of SQL is useful but not mandatory*
+*-Basic knowledge of SQL is useful*

 ## What are rules?